AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

    **Rationality for the Enhancement**: We would like to make our GUI more usable and accessible for users.<br><br>

-6. **Enhancement**: Modify the `add` and `adddonation` commands to use distinct tokens. <br>
+6. **Enhancement**: Modify the `add` and `adddonation` commands to use distinct tokens for all values. <br>

-   **Current Behaviour**: Currently, both the `adddonation` and the `add` command use the `p/` token when inputting a command.
-Unfortunately, some PE-D testers found this behaviour unintuitive.<br>
+   **Current Behaviour**: Currently, both the `adddonation` and the `add` command use the `p/` token when inputting a command. <br>

-   **Rationality for the Enhancement**: We would like to ensure that the command inputs are clear and easy for users to understand.<br><br>
+   **Feature Flaw**: Unfortunately, some PE-D testers found this behaviour unintuitive and difficult to distinguish between a person index or a phone number. <br>

+   **Proposed Change**: We can assign unique tokens for each command input, such as using i/ for index when running the `addonation` command and then use p/ for phone number for the `add` command to clearly differentiate all fields. <br>

+   **Expected Behaviour**: Users are able to very clearly distinguish which input corrosponds to which field, thereby increasing its current usability.  <br><br>

-7. **Enhancement**: Improve the panel resizing behavior by setting a minimum size or restricting resizing in order to prevent truncation of the content.<br>
+7. **Enhancement**: Improve the panel resizing behavior by setting a minimum size or restricting resizing to prevent truncation of the content.<br>

-   **Current Behaviour**: Currently, if users resize one of the lists too much, then the other list, such as the `DonationRecord` list is truncated, making it difficult for users to view both lists.<br>
+   **Current Behaviour**: Currently, if users resize one of the lists too much, then the other list, such as the `DonationRecordList` is truncated.<br>

-   **Rationality for the Enhancement**: We would like to prevent content truncation and improve readability when the panels are resized.<br><br>
+   **Feature Flaw**: As such, this makes it difficult for users to view both lists when running the commands in the BloodNet GUI.

+   **Proposed Change**: Set a minimum panel size or restrict resizing so that both the `PersonList` and the `DonationRecordList` remains visible, regardless of how users adjust the panel sizes.

+   **Expected Behaviour**: When users resize the panels, the system prevents any panel from shrinking below a certain threshold, ensuring that both lists remain fully visible and readable. <br><br>